 My emotions were fighting to surface, but I kept trying to push them back down...

 I was just trying to get through the course without any hiccups.

-On the last day of acting classes we were doing showcases for some of LA's top managers and agents, this is what the course was leading up to.
+On the last day of class in L.A. we were doing showcases for some of LA's top managers and agents, this is what the course was leading up to.
 Half way through the day I received a message from a family member.
 My father was very ill, and the family feared he only had a matter of hours left on this earth.
 The very next day, he passed away.
 My heart sank.
-I was in LA, there was nothing I could do, and after all, the show must go on.
+I was in L.A., there was nothing I could do, and after all, the show must go on.

-I had initially planned to go to Mexico at the end of my trip for some fun, but instead I hovered around my accomodation at Oakwood Apartments with friends and I cried for several days.
+I had initially planned to go to Mexico at the end of my trip, but instead I hovered around my accomodation at Oakwood Apartments with friends and I cried for several days.

 I wasn't close with my father, but I had wanted to be.
 It's part of the reason why I left Brisbane and moved to Melbourne in 2008.
 I felt guilt, so much guilt at not trying harder to forge a relationship with him, and now he was gone.
 But that's a whole other blog post.
 I didn't tell many people, or post about it on social media, I just told a couple of close friends.
 It was a lot to process.

 All of the grief I was feeling earlier on my trip suddenly made sense, I always seem to experience the aftermath before the trauma even occurs.
 Almost like a precursor of what's to come.
 I went within, and started facing those demons head on.
 Letting the painful feelings wash over me.
 The anger, the loss, the loneliness.
 Allowing myself to feel all of the things I had been pushing away for years and years.
 There were severe fires all around California at that time.